 Introducing The Five-Zone Kitchen

-First off, what is a three-zone kitchen?
+What is a three-zone kitchen?

 The three-zone kitchen is the design you’re most likely to be familiar with.
 Also known as the kitchen work triangle, this rule stipulates there should be no more than three steps between the refrigerator, stove/oven and sink, and no physical interruptions between these key kitchen design elements.